kbenard/IoT-management-hub/documentation/Device/deleteDevice.md

 # Delete Device

 Deletes the requested deviceId document from the database.
+Returns a success confirmation object.

 **URL** : `/device/id/:id`